Prakashdey497/Octobotics_Coding_Assignment/README.md

 git clone https://github.com/Prakashdey497/Octobotics_Coding_Assignment.git
 ```

-copy src folder from clone directory paste it on your_workspace
+Copy the src folder from the cloned repository and paste it into your workspace.
+The folder structure should look like this:

 **Folder structure Look like**: